Panmoni/yapbay/docs/plan.md

 test update of escrow, trade tables for events

+## fix

+- still failing to clear the page when auth is lost

-TradePage still not updating
+- still not updating trade page when trade is updated

-color for mytrades statuses
+- MyTrades is slow to update

 ## implement cancel escrow/trade